openhwgroup/openhwgroup.org/content/resources/blog/core-v-cva6-open-source-manycore-risc-v/_index.md

 ---
-title: Core-V CVA6 Open-Source Manycore RISC-V Architecture
+title: CORE-V CVA6 Open-Source Manycore RISC-V Architecture
 subtitle: We have been striving to build a design that is portable across simulators and technology processes and we are excited to bring support for coherent, manycore OpenHW CORE-V CVA6 clusters on Intel FPGAs through an upcoming release.
-headline: Core-V CVA6 Open-Source Manycore RISC-V Architecture
+headline: CORE-V CVA6 Open-Source Manycore RISC-V Architecture
 date: 2022-11-30T09:00:00-04:00
 hide_page_title: true
 categories: ["blogs"]